 The General Collection consists of more than 562,000 books that have been selected by faculty and subject specialist librarians to support course offerings of the college and to provide a broad representative collection of titles across many disciplines.
 This growing collection includes fiction, non-fiction, and children’s/youth books.
 Floor plans throughout the building guide readers to call number locations.

-For specific questions about the General Collection, please contact the library’s Reference Desk (609) 771-2417 located on Level 1.
+For specific questions about the General Collection, please contact the library’s Reference Desk through our Ask-A-Librarian services.

 Music & Media